Posted by Zeyno

 — David Almond

-A few days ago I spent a few hours babysitting a little girl who is a family friend, and it was surprisingly enlightening, we did everything that one would imagine to do with a little girl, we made brownies, went swimming and played hide and seek.
-However the whole time I couldn't help but question the importance of Childhood and how delicate we are with young children.
+A few days ago I spent a few hours babysitting a little girl who is a family friend.
+Despite being fun it was surprisingly enlightening, we did everything that one would imagine to do with a little girl, we made brownies, went swimming and played hide and seek.
+However while hiding in the dark depths of their house I couldn't help but question the importance of our childhoods, the impact it has on us as we grow up and just how delicate we are with young children.

 One of the problems is that Children of a certain age can't make their own decisions on a lot of things yet so they rely on their parents to do it for them, they look up to people and mirror them, it is as simple as that.
 People aren't born close minded, we as a society educate them to be, we tell them what is right and what is wrong before allowing them to form their own impression.
 This is why then Teenagers are labelled to be 'rebellious' because we start to understand and see things we didn't see before, and make connections, we begin to see what was hidden from as children and we begin to form our own opinions on them.